rust-lang/book/nostarch/chapter04.md

 fn second_word(s: &String) -> &str {
 ```

-We now have a straightforward API that’s much harder to mess up, because the
+We now have a straightforward API that’s much harder to mess up because the
 compiler will ensure the references into the `String` remain valid.
 Remember
 the bug in the program in Listing 4-8, when we got the index to the end of the
 first word but then cleared the string so our index was invalid?
 That code was